DLXPlugins/simple-comment-editing/readme.txt

 == Upgrade Notice ==

 = 1.2.2 =
-Added Romanian language.
+Added Romanian and French languages.
 Fixed a bug where cached pages showed other users they could edit a comment, but in reality, they could not (saving would have failed, so this is not a severe security problem, although upgrading is highly recommended).

 = 1.2.1 =
 Added Arabic and Czech languages.
 Ensuring WordPress 4.0 compatibility.